ot2i7ba/PHPVisitor/README.md

 ## Installation

 1. Clone the repository or download the script.
-2. Place the `visitors.php` file in your desired directory on your web server.
+2. Place the `visitor.php` file in your desired directory on your web server.
 3. Ensure the directory where you place the script has write permissions.

 ## Configuration

-Open `visitors.php` and configure the following constants as needed:
+Open `visitor.php` and configure the following constants as needed:

-- `LOG_FILE_NAME`: Name of the log file (default: `visitors.json`)
+- `LOG_FILE_NAME`: Name of the log file (default: `visitor.json`)
 - `NOTIFICATION`: Enable or disable email notifications (default: `true`)
 - `EMAIL_TO`: Email address to send notifications to
 - `EMAIL_CC_ENABLED`: Enable or disable CC notifications (default: `true`)